KiPA2022/kipa22/DUMMY_SUBMISSION/README.md

 We will pull your docker image and run it on our server, get your inference results and then evaluate them using 12 metrics (as same as the open test).

-This dummy submission use shows how to build a docker image of a baseline model (DenseBiasNet).
+This dummy submission shows how to build a docker image of a baseline model (DenseBiasNet).
 The `Dockerfile`, `predict.py` and `requirements.txt` are added to the directory, other files are copied from `../BASELINES/`.
 To get familiar with docker, you can download this directory, and run the command `$ docker build -t dummy .` to get a dummy docker image.

 ## Testing environment